How Much Can You Save?

 Homeowners across the US are saving a significant amount of money on their utility bills by switching to solar – which is why more and more Americans are going solar than ever before.
-As you can see from the map above, the average homeowner can save a significant amount by going solar in all 50 states – even Alaska.
+The average homeowner can save a significant amount by going solar in all 50 states – even Alaska.

-The image to the right shows what the “average” US homeowner would save over 20 years by installing solar panels.
-We provide more detailed examples on specific areas below.
-Among other solar energy pros, the savings come from a reduced power bill for all homeowners, and from tax credits and incentives for those homeowners who choose to purchase their systems.
+We provide more detailed examples of specific areas below.
+Among other solar energy pros, the savings come from a reduced power bill for all homeowners and from tax credits and incentives for those who choose to purchase their systems.

 Try Our Solar Calculator to Estimate Your Savings